SveinKare/IDATT2105-Fullstack/README.md

 ```

 The DBMS used does shouldn't matter, but it needs to be set up in the application.properties file.
 I used a MySQL Docker container with port 3306 exposed, which is not included here.

+The backend application is a Java Spring Boot application, so just run the App class to start it up.

+The frontend can be run using `npm run dev`